Nurse Educator Certificate

 This program requires a 3.0 cumulative grade point average with no grade lower than a “B.” All courses must be completed in residence.

-Nurse Educator Program Track (12 semester credit hours) Course Number Course Title Hours NUR 6319 Curriculum in Nursing Educator 3 NUR 6340 Teaching Strategies & Evaluation in Nursing Education 3 NUR 6347 Roles & Financial Management in Nursing Education 3 NUR 6349 Capstone Practicum in Nursing Education 3
+Nurse Educator Certificate Program Courses Course Number Course Title Hours NUR 6319 Curriculum in Nursing Educator 3 NUR 6340 Teaching Strategies and Evaluation in Nursing Education 3 NUR 6347 Roles and Financial Management in Nursing Education 3 NUR 6349 Capstone Practicum in Nursing Education 3

 Students enrolled in this certification plan are not eligible for federal student loans.
 They are eligible for a state funded loan through the Texas Higher Education Coordinating Board called the College Access Loan and Private Alternative Educational Loans.
 For more information, contact the ASU Financial Aid Office.